zalo/MathUtilities/README.md

 ##Matrix Class
 A generic matrix class and a set of basic matrix operations (multiplication, addition, subtraction, inversion, cholesky decomposition, and more).
 Written to support the implementation of the Kalman Filter.
-Regrettably, this library generates garbage.
+Usage of any of these operations will allocate a new array (garbage), so be careful about using this on performance constrained systems.

 ##Constraints/Inverse Kinematics